bnyce/apl/sites/all/modules/memcache/README.txt

  8. Edit settings.php to make memcache the default cache class, for example:
       $conf['cache_backends'][] = 'sites/all/modules/memcache/memcache.inc';
       $conf['cache_default_class'] = 'MemCacheDrupal';
- 9. Make sure the following line also exists, to protect the special cache_form bin from being assigned to a volatile cache storage implementation:
+ 9. Make sure the following line also exists, to ensure that the special cache_form bin is assigned to non-volatile storage:
-      $conf['cache_class_form'] = 'DrupalDatabaseCache';
+      $conf['cache_class_cache_form'] = 'DrupalDatabaseCache';
 10. Bring your site back online.

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that